custap80/instr/README.md

 ## Issues
 - Samplers may causing CORS, if HTML opened directly.
-- This uses heavy graphics resources, hence why it runs on browser engine.
+- This may use heavy graphics resources.
 Advised to use [chromium portable](https://github.com/custap80/cef-builds/releases), Firefox ESR or SeaMonkey
 - Shift key doesn't work on Firefox.
 Test keyboard from [Toptal website](https://www.toptal.com/developers/keycode) if it works